-Leveraging recent advances in genetics and brain imaging, the new study, published in the , marks the first demonstration that connectivity within the central extended amygdala plays a role in the genetic transmission of extreme anxiety.
+Leveraging recent advances in genetics and brain imaging, the new study, published in the Journal of Neuroscience, marks the first demonstration that connectivity within the central extended amygdala plays a role in the genetic transmission of extreme anxiety.

 “We took advantage of earlier work that had painstakingly measured anxious temperament, individual by individual, in an extended family of nearly 2,000 individual monkeys,” said Dr. Alex Shackman, a professor in the Department of Psychology and Neuroscience and Cognitive Science (NACS) program at UMD, and a co-author of the study.
 “The large sample greatly increases our confidence in the replicability and robustness of these effects.”